scicloj/tutorials/README.md

 Tutorials will also appear at the Scicloj website.

+## Contributing

+You are invited to contribute.
+Please contact us if you wish to.

+For the tutorials you write, you can use Jupyter, plain Clojure code, Org-mode, etc.

 ## Guidelines and organization of this repo

 Soon we will design a more refined directory structure, to reflect different topics, kaggle competetions, etc.